ibm-cloud-docs/Cloudant/api/authorization.md

 from the {{site.data.keyword.cloud}} Public Germany region are deployed in EU-managed environments.
 Any
 {{site.data.keyword.cloudant_short_notm}} account or
-API key that is generated outside of an EU-managed environment can't be granted access to an EU-managed {{site.data.keyword.cloudant_short_notm}} instance.
+API key that is generated outside an EU-managed environment can't be granted access to an EU-managed {{site.data.keyword.cloudant_short_notm}} instance.
 For more information about {{site.data.keyword.cloudant_short_notm}} in an EU-managed environment, see